Last Updated: 2/13/24 | February 13th, 2024

 The card is especially geared toward travelers and restaurant-goers, since it offers 2x points spent on travel and 3x points on dining out.
 It’s best paired with other travel credit cards that have better perks, nice welcome bonuses, and higher earning rates, though.

-I will probably start using the Bilt card instead of my Chase Sapphire, because I get a lot of Chase points through business spending, and I’m aiming to fly to Japan next year, so I want those AA points (AA is a partner with Japan Airlines).
+I’ve been using the Bilt card a lot more instead of my Chase Sapphire, because I get a lot of Chase points through business spending, and because I wanted to earn AA points for my recent trip to Japan (AA is a partner with Japan Airlines).

 As with any travel credit card, you should not get the Bilt card if you’re already carrying a balance or plan to carry a balance.
 Interest rates for travel credit cards are notoriously high, and the Bilt card is no different.
 The points just aren’t worth it if you’re paying interest each month.